 Many people made money during the last bull run because of the relatively easy market.
 They thought they had what it takes to be full-time traders, so they quit their day jobs.
 Unfortunately, the bull market ended, and the bear market began.

 Since many were unequipped to handle the volatility and slow growth of the bear market, they were not earning enough to support their basic needs, so many decided to return to their old jobs.

 This is an important lesson to understand.
-If you’re investing your grocery, utilities, and rent money, you are putting yourself and your family in danger.
+If you're investing your groceries, utilities, and rent money, you are putting yourself and your family in danger.